tachyons-css/tachyons-verbose/readme.md

 ## Verbose?

 The main difference between [Tachyons](https://github.com/tachyons-css/tachyons/) and [Tachyons Verbose](https://github.com/tachyons-css/tachyons-verbose) is the latter spells out all of its classes.
 So instead of `dib`, we will spell it out as `display-inlineblock`.
 Our naming conventions stay close to the original CSS properties so that you don't have to remember an extra acronym or naming convention.
 As a bonus, if your memory is rusty about CSS property names and values, using Tachyons Verbose will help you remember that too.
-In short, it's functional CSS with the lightest cognitive load possible, and the only downside is that the code initially looks ugly because there are a lot of words in the class declaration.
+In short, it's functional CSS with the lightest cognitive load possible, and the only downside is that the code initially looks "ugly" because there are a lot of words in the class declaration.

 ### Verbose class naming conventions

-Tachyons Verbose classes use unambiguous naming:
+Tachyons Verbose classes use an unambiguous naming formula:

 `.propertyname-value-mediaquerysize`